Kolchak: The Night Stalker: Other recurring characters

-Monsters

-The series managed in its short run to tackle most of the major monster myths, including classics such as vampires, werewolves, mummies and zombies.
-It also included stories about a doppelgänger, witches, a succubus and a pact with Satan.
-Four episodes focused on monsters and spirits based in native folklore, with two involving Native American legends, one Hindu and one Creole.

-The series also dealt with creatures from science fiction, including a killer android, an invisible extraterrestrial, a prehistoric ape-man spawned from thawed cell samples, and a lizard-creature protecting its eggs.

-The series also featured some more esoteric antagonists, including a headless motorcycle rider that hinted at the Headless Horseman myth and an animated knight's suit of armor possessed by a spirit.
-A story about Jack the Ripper was one of the few based on an actual historical figure, though the series provided a supernatural explanation.
-An episode about Helen of Troy (Cathy Lee Crosby appeared in the role) dealt with immortality and aging.

 Music

-Robert (Bob) Cobert scored the music for the original television movies.
+Robert Cobert scored the music for the original television movies.
 Gil Mellé wrote the music for the TV series, beginning with the theme that begins with Kolchak whistling in the opening credits.
-Mellé was hired and the theme was written in 20 minutes, just before the opening credits were shot.
+Mellé was offered the assignment with only 20 minutes before the opening credits were to be shot.
+With no time to compose a new theme, Mellé remembered a secondary theme that he had previously written for The Questor Tapes, an unsold pilot.
+As that had also been produced under Universal Television, the company already had the rights to the work and Mellé quickly adapted it for The Night Stalker.

 Mellé left the series after the fourth episode, saying it was becoming too light-hearted.
 Composer Jerry Fielding took over scoring music for the remaining series, augmented by one score each from Greig McRitchie (best known for his collaborations with Fielding, and James Horner), and Luchi De Jesus.
-Music supervisor Hal Mooney reused much of Mellé's score in various later episodes (most notably The Spanish Moss Murders, which has no credited score composer) along with material from the other composers.
+Music supervisor Hal Mooney reused much of Mellé's score in various later episodes (most notably "The Spanish Moss Murders", which has no credited score composer) along with material from the other composers.

 Two soundtrack albums have been produced.
 One released in 2000 by Varèse Sarabande features two suites of Cobert's music from the TV movies.
 The other, a bootleg copy of Melle's private tapes, features his theme and scores written for the first three episodes ("The Ripper", "They Have Been, They Are, They Will Be..." and "The Vampire"), and two cues from the TV movie The Questor Tapes.

 The Mellé theme also appears on the TVT Records' Television's Greatest Hits Volume 5.
 However, all licensed soundtrack recordings of the theme use an otherwise rare original recording alternate take of the theme.
 Initially identifiable by the altered opening whistle, an off-key electronic note is seemingly randomly introduced towards the end, but when synchronized with the picture it corresponds to a specific visual.
 Mellé was known for his innovative use of electronic orchestration (which was used throughout the series); however, the producers chose not to include this stylistic element in his main title for broadcast, instead opting for a more conventional all-orchestral sound.